Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 - sort each piece recursively

 Advantage of quick sort over merge sort is that it doesn't require extra space.
 However it is not stable.

-If the array is in order, then worst case is O(N^2).
-Therefore we should shuffle the array.
-Best case is O(N log N).

 Also benefits from using insertion sort at cut off point.